 What is the whole meaning of SAT exam?

-The SAT exam is a college admissions test that measures critical reading, writing, and math skills.
+The SAT is a college admissions test measuring critical reading, writing, and math skills.
 It was first offered in 1926 by the College Entrance Examination Board.
 Many colleges now require applicants to submit scores from the SAT or one of its other exams.
 There are a variety of tests that schools can use, so make sure you know what’s required before you start.
 If you don’t have test scores or your SAT score is low, consider taking the ACT instead.
 The ACT has a much broader range of scores that colleges accept.
-The new SAT is supposed to reflect students’ knowledge and skills than previous versions.
+The new SAT should reflect students’ knowledge and skills compared to previous versions.

 SAT Exam Eligibility

-To be eligible to take the SAT exam, students must be thirteen years old.
+Students must be thirteen years old to be eligible to take the SAT exam.
 They must also have a valid Social Security number.
 Students who do not meet these requirements can take the SAT after turning sixteen.
 Students have until March 31 to register for the test.
 Students who enroll after the registration deadline will receive an incorrect score report.

 Applicants to most majors must submit scores from one or more Subject Tests.
 Review the list of required Subject Tests below and follow the instructions on the test registration page to register for a test.
 You must register for each trial you plan to take.
 If you fail to register, you will not receive credit for that test.